goeun313316/Hello-world-/README.md

 # Hello world!

-This is *History of Western Music 3* at Hanynang University.
+This is *History of Western Music 3* at Hanyang University.

 My name is **Goeun Yoon**, and I am a student of piano major.